The comedy stuff...

 The music stuff...

 In 1976, with drummer Jon Moss, bassist Steve Voice and guitarist Dave Wight, I formed the rock band London as vocalist ‘Riff Regan’.
 We were managed by ex-Yardbirds and ex-Marc Bolan manager Simon Napier-Bell and recorded on MCA Records.
 We supported The Stranglers on their major UK tour throughout the summer of 1977.
 Our singles Everyone’s A Winner, Summer Of Love and Animal Games and our one and only album Animal Games were all produced by Napier-Bell at the IBC studios in London.

 Following a nationwide tour London broke up after a farewell gig at the Marquee Club in Wardour Street.
 Jon Moss joined The Damned and then formed Culture Club with Boy George; Dr Colin Wight became a Lecturer in International Politics; Steve Voice formed The Original Vampires; Simon Napier-Bell went on to manage George Michael and Wham! and I released four more singles on MCA Records: All The Nice Boys And Girls In The World, Japanese Girls, You Call Me Lucky and The Only One before recording Hard Hearts Don’t Cry on CBS Epic.

 In 1982 I co-wrote the song Hottest Woman In Town with Andy Miller.
 Recorded at London’s Trident recording studios by ex-Ozzy Osbourne and Ian Gillan lead guitarist Berni Torme, it was released as a single and featured on the Metal Killers album.

 In 2007 Steve Voice and I reformed London with new guitarist Hugh O’Donnell and new drummer Colin Watterston.
-We released a new album Reboot in 2012.
+We released the album Reboot in 2012.